ikawrakow/ik_llama.cpp/github-data/discussions/201 - What is the NUMA situation _.md

 I'm curious which `AVX512` extensions are supported by this CPU to understand if vanilla `AVX2` is being used, or the code optimized for the Zen4 core (requires `AVX512F, AVX512VNNI, AVX512VL, AVX512BW, AVX512DQ`).

 Playing with some of the more advanced options that mainline `llama.cpp` does not have would be of course very interesting too.

+> 👤 **saood06** replied on **2025-03-13** at **21:20:04**
+>
+> >I'm curious which AVX512 extensions are supported by this CPU to understand if vanilla AVX2 is being used, or the code optimized for the Zen4 core (requires AVX512F, AVX512VNNI, AVX512VL, AVX512BW, AVX512DQ).
+>
+> All of those extensions are supported (and also AVX512_fp16 which AMD does not support even on Zen 5), none of the normal sources I use for this have been updated to show Granite Rapids but I did find [this](https://www.phoronix.com/image-viewer.php?id=intel-xeon-6980p-performance&image=intel_xeon_6980p_2_lrg).
+Granite rapids was supposed to have support for Intel AVX10 (Version 1, or Intel AVX10.1) but that apparently did not happen.
+>
+> >I have seen a higher than usual amount of stars added to my repository in the last few days, I guess this must be due to your post.
+>
+> I've also seen an uptick in organic mentions of ik_llama.cpp recently and have done my best to help people understand all the new features and benefits.

 > 👤 **ubergarm** replied on **2025-03-13** at **22:15:00**
 >